SharmaPushpesh/VMS-Can-Bus/README.md

 * Braeden Hamson: VMS electrical lead.
 CAN capstone technical lead.
 Understands the vehicle systems and the interface between the CAN system and the rest of the systems of the car.
-* Jade Nguyen: working with Alice on setting up a CAN bus using the STM32 microcontroller, providing simple C code to read and write to the CAN bus and send it to the transceiver.
+* Jade Nguyen: Working with Alice on setting up a CAN bus using the STM32 microcontroller, providing simple C code to read and write to the CAN bus and send it to the transceiver.
 * Pushpesh Sharma: Working on PCB schematics and using Altium to set up schematics,